oasiswho/vcfbox/README.md

 # Tools

-## <span name = "ExtractedSNPfromVCF">ExtractedSNPfromVCF</span>
+## <span name = "ExtractSNPfromVCF">ExtractSNPfromVCF</span>

 ### Introduction

-This script can extract SNP from a single-copy genes ID list and GFF into individual fasta files and phy files by using VCF file
+This script can be used to extract SNP from a VCF using single-copy genes ID list and GFF into individual fasta files and phy files.